 Next, grab your root vegetables (potatoes, carrots, radishes, parsnips, for example) and some straw.
 Layer the bottom of the can with some straw, then stack your potatoes.
-Keep laying straw and vegetable until you reach the top.
+Keep laying straw and vegetables until you reach the top.
 Make sure you leave enough room to close the lid.

 Just keep in mind that some foods do not store well together.
 For example, if you put apples and potatoes together, they will both spoil.
 If you put onions in a cool, moist environment with potatoes, the onions will get slimy.
 Be sure to study up on what is compatible with what.

 Once the lid is shut, make a square out of cinder blocks around the shut metal can.
-Place a large piece of plywood over those blocks and lid.
+Place a large piece of plywood over those blocks and the lid.
 The plywood is mainly to keep critters away.

 5. Canning Food

-The canning process takes jarred food then heats that food to a temperature that destroys the microorganisms that could cause the food to spoil.
+The canning process takes jarred food and then heats that food to a temperature that destroys the microorganisms that could cause the food to spoil.
 The heating process also drives air out from the jar, creating a vacuum seal.